Google Advanced Image Search (Scroll all the way down to the bottom to "Usage Rights")

 Reusing works that have a Creative Commons license ALWAYS requires attribution.

-Learn how to attribute CC-licensed works by following these best practices-- or use a browser plug-in such as OpenAttribute to help you.
+Learn how to attribute CC-licensed works by following these best practices.

 The most common forms of attribution include the three elements, two of which are hyperlinked: